 If the field is soft, it is important to touch down (1) as gently as possible, with the smallest possible vertical speed, and (2) with the lowest possible groundspeed.
 (In gusty-wind conditions, these two objectives are somewhat in conflict, and the first one should get priority.
 That is, it is better to touch down with a tiny bit of extra horizontal speed, rather than to risk “dropping” the airplane into the mire with any appreciable vertical speed.)
 If the field is bumpy but not soft, the priority goes to touching down at a low airspeed.

 The key element of soft-field technique is to use engine power during the flare and touchdown.
-This helps in two ways: first of all, the propwash over the wings lowers the stalling speed, meaning you can touch down at a lower speed, and secondly, the power allows you to fly horizontally over the runway for an extended time, descending very slowly, gently “feeling for the runway”.
+This helps in two ways: first of all, the propwash over the wings lowers the stall speed, meaning you can touch down at a lower speed, and secondly, the power allows you to fly horizontally over the runway for an extended time, descending very slowly, gently “feeling for the runway”.

 The approach to a soft-field is basically the same as a normal approach.
 The only differences are as follows: